Canon EOS R: Sensor

-The Canon EOS R uses a full-frame (36×24mm) CMOS sensor, which can produce a still image of up to 6720×4480 pixels.
+The Canon EOS R uses a full-frame (36 × 24 mm) CMOS sensor with 30.3 "effective megapixels".
+It can produce a still image of up to 6720 × 4480 pixels (giving 30.1 megapixels in the generated image file).
 ISO sensitivity can be set to values between 100 and 40,000 by default, but the EOS R can be configured to expand the permitted range down to 50 and up to 51,200 or even 102,400.
 The sensor is able to achieve a dynamic range of 13.5EV at ISO 50.
-This dynamic range is considered good, but is lower than contemporary rivals, such as the Nikon Z 7 which can achieve a dynamic range of 14.6EV at ISO 32 and was announced just a couple of weeks before the EOS R.
+This dynamic range is considered good, but lower than its competitors, such as the Nikon Z7, which can achieve a dynamic range of 14.6EV at ISO 32.
+The Nikon Z7 was announced several weeks before the EOS R.

 Displays

 The EVF uses an OLED screen with 3.69 million dots, offering a 100% view of the sensor image.
-In addition to the EVF, a 3.15-inch LCD touchscreen and a dot-matrix LCD information panel are available.
+In addition to the EVF, a 3.15-inch "Vari-Angle" (articulating) LCD touchscreen and a dot-matrix LCD information panel are available.
 The Canon EOS R does not feature a joystick, but the touchscreen can be used in "Touch and Drag AF" mode to move the autofocus point.

 The EOS R includes a two-axis (roll and pitch) electronic level display which can optionally be overlaid into the viewfinder or LCD displays, but is not available when using face or eye detection mode, nor during movie shooting mode.

-A live histogram can be used when "exposure simulation" mode is enabled, and the histogram can be displayed as an overall brightness graph, or as RGB graphs.
+A live histogram can be used when "exposure simulation" mode is enabled.
+The histogram can be displayed as an overall brightness graph, or as RGB graphs.

 Autofocus

-The camera supports up to 5,655 manually selectable autofocus points, within a focus area which covers approximately 100% of the height and 88% of the width of the image area when shooting still images, though this area is reduced to 80% by 80% for some old EF lenses and extender combinations.
+The camera supports up to 5,655 manually selectable autofocus points, within a focus area which covers approximately 100% of the height and 88% of the width of the image area when shooting still images.
+This area is reduced to 80% by 80% for some old EF lenses and extender combinations.

-Alongside manual focus point selection, the EOS R also offers "Eye Detection AF" which finds human faces within the scene and selects an eye as the focus point, keeping track of it as the person moves around the frame.
-If the person is too far away, "Eye Detection AF" instead focuses on the face as a whole, though firmware release version 1.4 increased the effective distance by a factor of about three.
+Alongside manual focus point selection, the EOS R also offers "Eye Detection AF".
+This is used to find human faces within a scene and select an eye as the focus point, keeping track of it as the person moves around the frame.
+If the subject is too far away, "Eye Detection AF" instead focuses on the face as a whole, though firmware release version 1.4 increased the effective distance by a factor of about three.

 The autofocus system on the EOS R is able to focus at light levels down to -6 EV when using an f/1.2 lens and the central AF point.